ADGEfficiency/adgefficiency.github.io/_posts/2016-12-12-imbalance-price-visualization.md

 ![fig2]({{ "/assets/imba_vis/year_month.png"}})

-**Figure 3 - Monthly statistics of the imbalance price across 2015-2017**
+**Figure 3 - Monthly statistics of the Imbalance Price across 2015-2017**

 This function can also be used with different grouping.
 In Figure 3 we can see how the prices changes for each month.